dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 {% include scaled_image.html alt="Concept shift" src="/lectures/files/imbalance-outliers-shift/concept-shift.svg" width="500" %}

-- Predicting a stock price based on company fundamentals, trained on data from 1975 and deployed in 2023
+It is tricky to come up with real-world examples of concept shift where there is absolutely no change in $$p(\mathbf{x})$$.
+Here are some examples of concept shift in the real world:

+- Predicting a stock price based on company fundamentals, trained on data from 1975 and deployed in 2023.
+Company fundamentals include statistics like [earnings per share](https://www.investopedia.com/terms/e/eps.asp).
+While these numbers ($$p(\mathbf{x})$$) themselves did change over time, so did the relationship between these numbers and valuation.
+The [P/E ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp) (ratio of stock price, $$y$$, to earnings per share, $$\mathbf{x}$$) changed significantly over time.
+The S&P500 P/E ratio was 8.30 in 1975, while by 2023, it has risen to about 20.
+This is concept shift, where $$p(y \mid \mathbf{x})$$ has changed: people are valuing a company more highly (by more than a factor of 2x) for the same earnings per share.
-- Making product recommendations based on web browsing behavior, trained on pre-pandemic data and deployed in March 2020
+- Making purchase recommendations based on web browsing behavior, trained on pre-pandemic data and deployed in March 2020.
+While web browsing behavior ($$\mathbf{x}$$) did not change much (e.g., most individuals browsed the same websites, watched the same YouTube videos, etc.) before the pandemic vs during the pandemic, the relationship between browsing behavior and purchases did (e.g., someone who watched lots of travel videos on YouTube before the pandemic might buy plane or hotel tickets, while during the pandemic they might pay for nature documentary movies).

 ### Prior probability shift / label shift